-A number of complications — including infections and respiratory difficulties — can develop in children whose Krabbe disease has progressed.
-In the later stages of the disease, children become incapacitated, confined to their beds, and eventually lapse into a vegetative mental state.
+A number of complications — including infections and respiratory difficulties — can develop in children with advanced Krabbe disease.
+In the later stages of the disease, children become incapacitated, are confined to their beds and eventually lapse into a vegetative state.

-Most children who develop Krabbe disease in infancy die before the age of 2 years old, most often from respiratory failure or complications of immobility and markedly decreased muscle tone.
-Children in whom the disease develops later in childhood may have a somewhat longer life expectancy, usually between two and seven years after diagnosis.
+Most children who develop Krabbe disease in infancy die before the age of 2, most often from respiratory failure or complications of immobility and markedly decreased muscle tone.
+Children who develop the disease later in childhood may have a somewhat longer life expectancy, usually between two and seven years after diagnosis.

 - Sakai N. Pathogenesis of leukodystrophy for Krabbe disease: Molecular mechanism and clinical treatment.
 Brain & Development.
 2009;31:485.

 - Suzuki K. Globoid cell leukodystrophy (Krabbe's disease): Update.
 Journal of Child Neurology.
 2003;18:595.

 - Krabbe disease.
 United Leukodystrophy Foundation. http://ulf.org/krabbe-disease.
 Accessed Feb.
 28, 2014.

 - Kohlschutter A, et al. Childhood leukodystrophies: A clinical perspective.
 Expert Review of Neurotherapeutics.
 2011;11:1485.